The Excel Sumx2py2 function returns the sum of the sum of squares of two supplied sets of values. I.e.

 The format of the Sumx2py2 function is:

-where the array arguments are two sets of numeric values, which may be supplied to the function either directly, or as one or more cells or ranges of cells containing numeric values.
-These two supplied arrays must be of equal length.
+where the array arguments are two arrays of numeric values or references to ranges of cells containing numeric values.
+These two arrays must be of equal length.

 Note that, if any of the values supplied to the functions are non-numeric (including cells containing text representations of numbers), these values, and the corresponding value in the other array are ignored.